-There’s a huge feature on The Last Train, and the many other attempts by the BBC and ITV (and Channel 4, Channel 5 and even Sky One) at ‘doing’ sci-fi while Doctor Who was off the air in Well At Least It’s Free, a collection of some of Tim’s columns and features.
-Well At Least It’s Free, available in paperback here or from the Kindle Store here.
+You can find a feature looking at The Last Train and the many other equally unsuccessful attempts by the BBC and ITV (and Channel 4, Channel 5 and even Sky One) at ‘doing’ sci-fi while Doctor Who was off the air in Well At Least It’s Free, a collection of some of Tim’s columns and features.
+Well At Least It’s Free is available in paperback here or from the Kindle Store here.